rshipp/sundara/README.md

 ### Changing the look of your site

 Websites generated with Sundara will use the generic bootstrap CSS files by default.
-If you want to do some bootstrap subclassing, or even remove bootstrap altogether and use your own stylesheets, you can do that too.
+If you want to do some Bootstrap subclassing, or even remove Bootstrap altogether and use your own stylesheets, you can do that too.
 Check your project's `.sundararc` for more information.